pooriiiia/network-monitoring-ai/README.md

   🔹 Grafana → Unified dashboard (real-time + daily/weekly reports)
   🔹 Connection to PostgreSQL, TimescaleDB, and Elasticsearch (optional for search)

+🔐 Security and DevOps
+  All services are executed in Docker Compose.
+  Access is secured with a Reverse Proxy (NGINX + SSL).
+  Agents send data to the central server via TLS/SSL.
+  CI/CD for seamless updates (Git + Docker).

 # Structure Project :